DGauthierLab/how_to/howto_sshkeys.md

     * add the key

+    * IMPORTANT: For the SSH key to work, when cloning a repo you must clone the SSH repo and not the HTTPS repo

 4. Placing your key on a remote server/computer

     * For any remote server/computer, copy your public to your `~/.ssh` dir on the remote computer as follows: